 Shaathi Mentoring Programme is a project of the Osmani Trust.
 The Trust is a youth and community organisation that offers a wide range of community, health and sports initiatives tailored to the needs of the community.
 It aims to provide a holistic service, which helps people, particularly those living in disadvantaged urban communities to re-engage with mainstream society and improve their quality of life.

 The Shaathi Mentoring Project is well known to Tower Hamlets Children’s Social Services, Police, Schools and other statutory and voluntary agencies.
 We have the referral mechanisms in place and regularly receive referrals from the above agencies as we have been delivering the project for over 12 years.
-The mentoring project works with and alongside mainstream services such as School’s, PRU’s, Youth and Connexions Services, Social Services, NHS and other agencies.
+The mentoring project works with and alongside mainstream services such as School’s, PRU’s, Youth Services, Social Services, NHS and other agencies.

 Shaathi acquired the NCVO Mentoring and Befriending’s Approved Provider Standard (APS), which is the national quality standard developed specifically for mentoring and befriending services.